davidschoi/surchoi/README.md

 #DAVID & JEAN Wedding Website

-This repository features a simple HTML/CSS/JavaScript solution for a wedding website.
+This repository features a simple HTML/CSS/JavaScript solution for a wedding website

 ## How to use this repo
 Updates will be made using Github Pages